-A temporal face lift aims to replace the anatomical structures, especially the tail of the eyebrow, in the position they were in a few years ago.
+A temporal face lift aims to replace the anatomical structures, especially the tail of the eyebrow, in the position they were in a few years ago and therefore lift the eyebrows.
+As with all body tissue, the eyebrows are subjected to gravity and tend to sag resulting in droopy eyelids, making the eyes look sad, tired and older.

 These corrections are suitable for both men and women and can be performed on people from the age of 40 and up.
-However it may be carried out at an earlier stage, when the defect is constitutional and not related to age (inherited low or sagging eyebrows).
+However it may be carried out at an earlier stage, when the defect is constitutional and not related to age (inherited low or sagging eyebrows) or when patients are looking for a lasting change in their eyes such as with the “cat-eye” or “fox-eye” trend.

 Before the temporal lift